Koko's Mac II: A Preliminary Report

 4th Pass, September 1988:

-o Incorporated 3/8" plexiglass cover over the screen area to insure that she
+o Incorporated 3/8" plexiglass cover over the screen area to insure

 could not put her hand through the monitor when not in use

-o Redesigned front panel to accept either 17" or 19" display to be removable
+o Redesigned front panel to accept either 17" or 19" display to

 from the front to provide easier access for service